iamacup/payload-relationship-enhancer/README.md

 ## A word of warning

 This was written by someone who is bad at coding, and until a week ago had never used Mongo or Payload.
 Performance is probably bad and it might delete all your relationships.

+**I am almost certain this will not work properly for everyone and in every case, please leave an issue with details about how your relationships were setup!**

 ## Getting started